 How Aerosmith Began to Fall Apart With ‘Draw the Line’

 They were coming off the peak of their success, but trouble loomed.

 When AC/DC Paid Tribute With the ‘Bonfire’ Box Set

-The five-CD collection featured live material and alternate takes from the maniacal Bon Scott's tenure in AC/DC.
+The five-CD collection featured live material and alternate takes from the maniacal Bon Scott's tenure.